The Progressive Corporation

 PGR

-It is a dominant market leader renowned for its innovative use of technology to price risk accurately and offer competitive rates.
+It is widely recognized as a market leader, particularly in auto insurance, known for its innovative use of technology to price risk competitively and streamline the customer experience.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily